marcusmchale/algrow/README.md

 # Comparisons with other tools/frameworks
 ## plantcv2
-  - Command line application does not require customised code
+  - Requires customised code
+  - Now has auto-grid detection...https://www.authorea.com/users/508818/articles/591710-simplifying-plantcv-workflows-with-multiple-objects
-  - Multiplexing does not rely on a simple grid layout (we support a nested structure in rows or columns)
+    - Relies on a simple grid layout (we support a nested structure in rows or columns),
-  - Relative rather than absolute positioning
-    - Allows movement of camera or subjects
-    - Disadvantage is we require ring markers around each subject being distinguishable in the image (e.g. blue circles)
-  - Alpha hull and distance rather than fixed thresholds
+    - Does not require markers, handles some missing points
+      - we could work towards a similar layout detection, not super hard to implement, but still need to provide some parameters

+  - A variety of thresholding methods, but nothing like the alpha hull

 # https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5895192/

+# TO reference:
+ - colour volume as alpha shape in Methods in Ecology and Evolution 2020  https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13398
+ -